Impeachment hearings depict a quid pro quo that evolved over time

 In Sondland’s telling, according to the individuals with knowledge of his testimony, that assertion was based on his own speculation that Trump was applying the same conditions to the military assistance that he had to a Zelenskiy meeting — not on anything Trump explicitly said.
 In fact, when asked about it separately by both Sondland and Johnson, Trump repeatedly denied there was any quid pro quo, according to Sondland’s testimony, text messages given to Congress and a statement from Johnson.
 Trump has repeated that assertion in public.

 Yet even on its own, Sondland’s testimony described a tit-for-tat arrangement that meets the basic definition of a quid pro quo.
-In his deposition, he acknowledged that the conditions were so clear that he and former U.S. envoy for Ukraine talks Kurt Volker conveyed them to the Ukrainians, the individuals said.
+In his deposition, he acknowledged that the conditions were so clear that he and the former U.S. envoy for Ukraine talks, Kurt Volker, conveyed them to the Ukrainians, the individuals said.

 Still, Sondland maintained — to the incredulity of many Democrats — that he didn’t know until much later that Burisma was tied to Biden’s son.
 That assertion and Sondland’s claims that he couldn’t recall other key moments of interest to House investigators led to significant frustration among Democrats, lawmakers and others briefed on his testimony said.